What Is a Typical Day in Rehab Like?

 Types of Therapy Commonly Available During Rehab

-While there can be many differences between types of drug rehab programs and their approaches to treatment, most programs incorporate a few common methods, such as the following:4
+While there can be many differences between types of drug rehab programs and their approaches to treatment, most programs incorporate a few common methods, such as:5

 - Individualized behavioral therapy teaches coping skills to reduce your chances of relapse.
 This approach also addresses multiple areas of your life, such as employment, legal issues or family conflict to solve problems that can impair recovery.